HDFGroup/hsds/docs/authorization.md

 Rather than maintain a large number of ACLs for a set of related users (say, "developers"), you create ACLs that apply to groups of users; this is known as "Role Based Access Control" or RBAC.

-To specify an RBAC that applies to a group of users, use the string: "g:<groupname>" rather than "<username>" in the PUT /acls request.
-The <groupname>
+To specify an RBAC that applies to a group of users, use the string: "g:&lt;groupname&gt;" rather than "&lt;username&gt;" in the PUT /acls request.
+The &lt;groupname&gt;
 refers to a valid group name defined in hsds/admin/config/groups.txt.
 Refer to to the install instructions for your platform for information on creating the user groups.

 By using group ACLs, you can control access to a given domain or folder based on "roles" rather than individually managing user ACLs.
 As member of a group change, the user's ability to perform a given action will change based on his or her membership in the group without requring any change in the ACLs.